bomquote/transistor/README.rst

                 file=open('c:/book_data.csv', 'a+b'))
         ]

-Third, setup the ``WorkGroup`` in a list we'll call *groups*.
+Fourth, setup the ``WorkGroup`` in a list we'll call *groups*.
 We use a list here because you can setup as many ``WorkGroup`` objects with unique target websites and as many individual workers, as you need:

 .. code-block:: python